Aghcheh Gonbad

-Aghcheh Gonbad (آغچه گنبد, also Romanized as Āghcheh Gonbad; also known as Āghjeh Gonbad and Āghjeh Kand) is a village in Gorgin Rural District, Korani District, Bijar County, Kurdistan province, Iran.
-At the 2006 census, its population was 157, in 31 families.
+Aghcheh Gonbad (آغچه گنبد) (Note: Also romanized as Āghcheh Gonbad; also known as Āghjeh Gonbad and Āghjeh Kand) is a village in Gorgin Rural District of Korani District in Bijar County, Kurdistan province, Iran.

+Demographics

+Ethnicity

 The village is populated by Azerbaijanis.

+Population

+At the time of the 2006 National Census, the village's population was 157 in 31 households.
+The following census in 2011 counted 172 people in 44 households.
+The 2016 census measured the population of the village as 167 people in 46 households.